creatorrr/main-repo/README.md

  - Recursively, move generalizable components to libraries.
  - Open source libraries once sufficient documentation is added.
  - Let the world maintain it for ya.
+ - Stand on the shoulders of giants, use [kubernetes](https://kubernetes.io/) and friends for managed CI/CD.

 Branches
 --------